anic17/DiskRead/README.md

 ## What is DiskRead?

 DiskRead is a program that allows you to read raw chunks of a disk or a file.
 It aims to be the replacement of `xxd` or `hexdump` present on Linux, but for Windows.
-Furthermore, the low level WinAPI functions it uses make DiskRead able to access anything, including boot sectors and disks.
+Furthermore, the low level WinAPI functions enable DiskRead to DiskRead access any file, including boot sectors and disks.

 ## Usage
  `diskread <drive | file> [-b <bytes per line>] [-e <export file>] [-h] [-o <offset>] [-s <read size>] [-u] [-x] [-y]`